frankkn/Web_crawler/README.md

 # 🗂️Web_crawler
 This is my first python code.
-Try to grab some interesting article topic from medium.com.
+Try to grab some interesting articles topic from medium.com.

 ## Usage
 🚀 Test